tezos/tezos-mirror/docs/whitedoc/the_big_picture.rst

     generic environment.
 It also defines two different context
-    instances: one that simulates the key-value store in memory for testing, and one whose context function are dummy ones which can be used when only the types and non contextual functions of the protocol are needed.
+    instances: one that simulates the key-value store in memory for testing, and one whose context function are dummy ones which can be used when only the types and noncontextual functions of the protocol are needed.

-  - ``tezos-embedded-protocol-xxx`` contains a version of protocol ``xxx`` whose standard library is pre-instantiated to the shell's implementation, these are the ones that are linked into the node.
+  - ``tezos-embedded-protocol-xxx`` contains a version of the protocol ``xxx`` whose standard library is pre-instantiated to the shell's implementation, these are the ones that are linked into the node.
 It also contains a module that registers the protocol in the